gregbkr/ghost-aws-ecs/README.md

 ## Overview

 ### Scope
 - I need to keep my old ghost blog running.
-My version of ghost is too old to be upgraded and I don't want to spend time re-develop a static site.
-I did not find any nice gatsby/hugo templates.
-I will use the smallest EC2 instance (2$/months), and ECS/ASG (free), and a cloudfront (cheap) to keep the site up.
-However, it is not 100% HA, need to link manually the DNS to cloudfront if the instance get destroyed.
+- My version of ghost is too old to be upgraded and I don't want to spend time re-develop a static site.
+- I did not find any nice gatsby/hugo templates.
+- I will use the smallest EC2 instance (2$/months), ECS/ASG (free), and a cloudfront (cheap) to keep the site up.
+- However, it is not 100% HA, need to link manually the DNS to cloudfront if the instance get destroyed.
 If so a healthcheck will alert me to relaunch the terraform plan with the new instance DNS.

 ### Tech
 - Hosting: AWS cloud